Generalised M\"obius Categories and Convolution Kleene Algebras: Modal convolution Kleene algebras

 because $\dom(f(x))$ and $\cod(f(x))$ either are $1$ and dominate the sup in the definition of $\Dom(f)(x)$ and $\Cod(f)(x)$, when $x\in C_0$ for both expressions, or $\delta_{s(y)}(x)$ and $\delta_{t(y)}(x)$ are $0$ when $x\notin C_0$.

 Otherwise, if $f=0$, then trivially $\Dom(0)=\Cod(0)=0$. \end{proof}

-\begin{proposition} If $C$ is a finitely $2$-decomposable local catoid and $S$ a modal semiring, then $S[C]$ forms a modal semiring with $\Dom$ and $\Cod$ extended as in \cref{lem:dom-one} and with $S[C]_0=\{0,\id_0\}$. \end{proposition} \begin{proof} \cref{prop:conv-dioid-special} shows that $S[C]$ forms a dioid, \cref{lem:dom-one} shows that $\Dom(f),\Cod(f)\in S[C]$ for all $f\in S[C]$ and that $S[C]_0=\{0,\id_0\}$.
-Further, $Q^C$ forms a modal quantale if $C$ is a local catoid and $Q$ a modal quantale~\cite[Theorem 7.1]{FahrenbergJSZ23}, and all sups in the proof of this theorem remain finite if $C$ is finitely $2$-decomposable.
+\begin{prop} If $C$ is a finitely $2$-decomposable local catoid and $S$ a modal semiring, then $S[C]$ forms a modal semiring with $\Dom$ and $\Cod$ extended as in \autoref{lem:dom-one} and with $S[C]_0=\{0,\id_0\}$. \end{prop} \begin{proof} \autoref{prop:conv-dioid-special} shows that $S[C]$ forms a dioid, \autoref{lem:dom-one} that $\Dom(f),\Cod(f)\in S[C]$ for all $f\in S[C]$ and that $S[C]_0=\{0,\id_0\}$.
+Further, $Q^C$ forms a modal quantale if $C$ is a local catoid and $Q$ a modal quantale~\cite[Theorem 7.1]{FahrenbergJSZ23}, and it is routine to check that all sups in the proof of this theorem remain finite if $C$ is finitely $2$-decomposable.
 Modal quantales and modal semirings have the same axioms.
 So they hold in particular for the $\Dom$ and $\Cod$ maps in $S[C]$. \end{proof}